MILAN: Masked Image Pretraining on Language Assisted Representation: Appendix

-In Figure~\ref{fig:more_vis}, we provide more visualizations of the learned representations from MAE, MAE with CLIP reconstruction target, and our MILAN method.
-MILAN can better extract the important visual contents inside the images compared to both MAE and MAE with CLIP target, indicating that the proposed prompting decoder and semantic aware sampling contribute significantly to learning higher quality visual representations on top of the CLIP target.
+In Figure~\ref{fig:more_vis}, we provide visualizations of the learned representations from MAE, MAE+CLIP, and our MILAN method.
+MILAN can better extract the important visual contents inside the images compared to both MAE and MAE+CLIP, indicating that the proposed prompting decoder and semantic aware sampling contribute significantly to learning higher quality visual representations on top of the using the CLIP image features as reconstruction targets.
+Moreover, in Figure~\ref{fig:ablation_mask}, we show that the proposed semantic aware sampling indeed favours more important image regions.
+The 25\% unmasked patches cover the contents that are more related to the objects in the images.
+The semantic aware sampling facilitates the model to learn better on more important foreground regions, leading to accuracy improvements on finetuning, linear probing and semantic segmentation tasks as shown in our ablation studies.